Gosaikunda Trek 5 Days

 Final Say

-Gosaikunda 5 day trek is a short and easy trek in the Langtang region of Nepal.
+Gosaikunda 5 day trek is a short and relatively easy trek in the Langtang region of Nepal.
 The heart of alpine freshwater lake, Gosaikunda lake is absolutely spectacular.

 Want more information?
 Send us your query, and our experts will get back to you within 24 hrs.